Dismissed During the Probation Period

 General Protections Applications have slightly different requirements to Unfair Dismissal Applications, but they have very similar effects.

 By pursuing either an Unfair Dismissal Application or a General Protections Application, you can seek either reinstatement of your position or financial compensation.
 Reinstatement often is not practicable due to a breakdown in the employment relationship, and therefore most applicants seek compensation.
-Compensation is considered an alternative to reinstatement and is thus limited to compensating you for a reasonable period that you may be out of work due to losing your job, which does not typically exceed six months.
+Compensation is considered an alternative to reinstatement.
+It is limited to compensating you for a reasonable period that you may be out of work due to losing your job, which does not typically exceed six months.

 To make a General Protections Application, you must establish that you were subjected to adverse action due to either discrimination, the exercise of a workplace right, or industrial action.

-Adverse action is negative conduct towards an employee, which has occurred directly as a result of discrimination, the exercise of a workplace right, or industrial action.
-Adverse action may include dismissal, altering your employment, treating you less favourably than your colleagues, or injuring you in your employment.
+Adverse action is negative conduct towards an employee.
+This has occurred directly as a result of discrimination, the exercise of a workplace right, or industrial action.
+Adverse action may include dismissal.
+Altering your employment.
+Treating you less favorably than your colleagues Or injuring you in your employment.
+Adverse action can also be inaction that has caused damage to you.

 Discrimination is defined as different or less favourable treatment due to a particular unchangeable attribute about you.
 The Fair Work Act 2009 (Cth) protects 13 specific attributes: